Did you know that the cover of American passports hasn’t always been blue?

 US passport color meanings

-Passport colors are not random, with each color corresponding to a different type of passport.
+Different colors of US passports are not random, with each color corresponding to a different type of passport.
 Listed below, you can find a detailed breakdown of each type and who is qualified to receive what document.

-The blue US passport is just a regular, ordinary passport, also known as a “tourist or type P passport.”
+The blue US passport is just a regular, ordinary passport, also known as a “tourist or “type P passport.”
 It has a navy blue cover and is issued to most American citizens who want to travel abroad.
+Hence, the blue passport meaning is related to its purpose—personal travel.

 You get a blue US passport if you want to travel for business, for employment or education, as a tourist, or as a member of an international flight crew.
 These “American-flag blue” passports are issued by all US passport agencies.